Denoising Diffusion Models for Anomaly Localization in Medical Images: Background

-where $\mu_{\theta}$ and $\Sigma_\theta$ are learned by a time-conditioned neural network following a U-Net architecture.
-By using the reparametrization trick, the output of the U-Net $\epsilon_{\theta}$ is a noise prediction, and the MSE loss used for training simplifies to
+where $\mu_{\theta}$ and $\Sigma_\theta$ are learned by a time-conditioned neural network following a U-Net architecture \citep{ronneberger2015u}.
+A memory-efficient U-Net implementation was presented by \cite{bieder2024memory} .
+In an alternative transformer-based architecture, Diffusion Transformers replace the commonly-used convolutional U-Net backbone with a transformer that operates on latent patches \citep{peebles2023scalable}.
+By using the reparametrization trick presented by \cite{kingma2013auto}, the output of the U-Net $\epsilon_{\theta}$ is a noise prediction, and the MSE loss used for training simplifies to